gustavodaza/rails-react-template/README.md

-# Ruby on Rails API and React Initial Configuration
+# Ruby on Rails API and React Client

 Things you may want to cover: